 Asger Jorn (1914-73) was a giant of Danish and European post-war art.
-The output from his late, international career is a focal point of the Louisiana collection and currently shown in a dynamic juxtaposition with early works, deriving from Kunsten Museum of Modern Art in Aalborg.
+The output from his late, international career is a focal point of the Louisiana collection and was shown in a dynamic juxtaposition with early works, deriving from Kunsten Museum of Modern Art in Aalborg.

-The current presentation of Asger Jorn’s works – extended to encompass one of the glass corridors – is the first manifestation in Humlebæk of the close partnership between Louisiana and Kunsten Museum of Modern Art – Alvar Aalto’s masterpiece in Aalborg, Northern Jutland.
+The presentation of Asger Jorn’s works – extended to encompass one of the glass corridors – was the first manifestation in Humlebæk of the close partnership between Louisiana and Kunsten Museum of Modern Art – Alvar Aalto’s masterpiece in Aalborg, Northern Jutland.
 A central figure at both institutions, Jorn’s role varies according to the history of the museums and the nature of their collections.

 Danish & international